 Cancer of the testicle can develop in one or both testicles in males of any age, including infants and elderly men.
 Almost half of all cases of testicular cancer are in men between the ages of 20 and 34.

 Testicular cancer is not common; a man’s lifetime chance of getting it is about 1 in 263.
 The risk of dying from this cancer is about 1 in 5,000.

-Testicular cancer can be treated and usually cured, especially when it is found early.
-If you have any of the signs or symptoms described above, see a doctor right away.
-You may not have testicular cancer, but if you do, the sooner you start treatment, the more likely it is to work.
-For more information, see our document called Testicular Cancer.
+Testicular cancer can be treated and usually cured, especially when it’s found early.
+If you have any possible signs or symptoms of testicular cancer, see a doctor right away.
+You might not have testicular cancer, but if you do, the sooner you start treatment, the more likely it is to work.
+For more information, see our document Testicular Cancer.

 What increases your risk for testicular cancer?

 A risk factor is anything that affects your chance of getting a disease such as cancer.
 Different cancers have different risk factors.
 Some risk factors, like smoking, can be changed.
 Others, like a person’s age or family history, can’t be changed.
 But having a risk factor, or even many, does not mean that you will get the disease.

 Scientists have found few risk factors that are linked to a higher risk of testicular cancer.
-But because this cancer is rare, even a small increase in risk still makes the chance of ever getting it low.
+Because this cancer is not common, a small increase in risk still makes the chance of ever getting it low.
 Even if a man has one or more risk factors for this disease, there’s no way to know for sure how much they contributed to developing the cancer.
-Most men with testicular cancer do not have any known risk factors.
+Most boys and men with testicular cancer do not have any known risk factors.